Porto Food Tour

 Are your walks suitable for a gluten-free diet?
-This walk is not very appropriate for gluten-free diets, although there will be no gluten-free alternatives at 1 stop.
+This walk can be modified for gluten-free diets, although there will be no gluten-free alternatives at 1 stop.

 How physically demanding are the walks?
 The walk covers a few kilometers of fairly flat terrain, broken up into almost a dozen stops over almost 6 hours.
 Please note that Porto does have many hills and the streets and sidewalks of Lisbon can be cobbelstone, therefore, we do recommend wearing comfortable walking shoes.

 Can children join the walks?
 Of course!
 We offer a 50% discount to children ages 12 and under, and we do not charge for children under the ages 6 and under.